African American Initiative

 Independent of this work, the Black Student Union (BSU) developed ten demands in response to the survey.
 These two pieces became the basis for the African American Initiative that was endorsed by then Chancellor Nicholas Dirks in 2015.

-Establish a $20-million endowed scholarship fund for undergraduates in partnership with private and non-profit organizations
+Establish a $20-million endowed and current use undergraduate scholarship fund to support African American undergraduates, first year and transfer students, in partnership with private and non-profit organizations.

 - African American Student Development and the Fannie Lou Hamer Black Resource Center